wso2/docs-is/en/docs/guides/login/logging-into-salesforce-using-is.md

 ## Configure email address as the username

-{! fragments/email-address-as-username.md !}
+For details on configuring WSO2 Identity Server to use an email address as the username, refer [Using Email Address as the Username](insert-link).

-## Configuring the service provider
+## Configure the service provider

 Follow the steps given below to configure salesforce as a service provider in WSO2 IS.